 Becoming a More Sustainable Pet Owner

-Responsible pet owners can make more sustainable choices when it comes to pet food by following these simple steps:
+Responsible pet owners can make more sustainable choices when it comes to pet food by following these simple steps.

 Choose Alternative Proteins

-Opt for proteins like chicken, pork, duck, or fish, which have a lower environmental impact compared to beef.
+Choose proteins like chicken, pork, duck, or fish, which have a lower environmental impact compared to beef.
 While not perfect, these alternatives generally require less land, water, and energy to produce.

 Look for Responsibly Sourced Ingredients